 - Express – FedEx must receive notice of a claim due to damage, delay, or shortage within 21 calendar days after delivery of the shipment.

 - Ground – The sender or recipient must notify FedEx Ground no later than 60 days after the date of delivery.

-Stay tuned for our next post in which we will cover UPS declared value fees then look at some way to lower these costs.
-UPS also does not provide shipping insurance to be clear.
+Stay tuned for our next post in which we will cover UPS declared value fees, then look at some way to lower these costs.
+UPS also does not provide shipping insurance, to be clear.
 How much do you spend on declared value fees?
 Refund Retriever’s reports can give you an exact dollar amount for any period.
-Our declared value report will give you the amount spend and a full list of all the tracking numbers with this surcharge.
+Our declared value report will provide you with the amount spent and a complete list of all the tracking numbers with this surcharge.